 Coyote TaskForce’s Peer Support and Advocacy Training Program

 Join us for our Peer Support and Advocacy Training (PSAT) program!
-The PSAT program is an six week course that combines classroom learning and hands-on practice for those who want to work as Peer Support Specialists.
+The PSAT program is a six week course that combines classroom learning and hands-on practice for those who want to work as Peer Support Specialists in Arizona.

-Students will need to have obtained their high school diploma or GED prior to enrolling, be enrolled with AHCCCS (for BH students), have a referral from their behavioral health agency or Vocational Rehabilitation, be willing to self-identify as a peer with lived experience of mental illness and/or substance use, and be established sufficiently in their own recovery to assist others on their journey of wellness.
+Students will need to have obtained their high school diploma or GED prior to starting, be enrolled with an AHCCCS MCO plan (for BH students), have a referral/authorization from their behavioral health agency or Vocational Rehabilitation, be willing to self-identify as a peer with lived experience of mental illness and/or substance use, and consider themselves to have been in recovery for at least one year.

 The class is held Monday through Thursday, 9 am–1 pm, in person at 66 E. Pennington St, Tucson, AZ, 85701.